End to End Flow

 2. Financial Data Submission

-Once the Business is created, partners submit Financial Data describing the merchant’s historical and current performance.
+Once the Customer is created, partners submit Financial Data describing the customer's historical and current financial performance.

-This data enables Slate to assess eligibility, evaluate risk, and determine appropriate financing parameters without requiring merchants to leave the partner’s platform.
+This data enables Slate to assess eligibility, evaluate risk, and determine appropriate financing parameters without requiring customers to leave the partner's platform.

 3. Underwriting & Pre-Approval